I want to put a ding in the universe – Steve Jobs, 1955 – 2011

 He didn’t need cash or anything else.
 It was all in the mind.
 He had the mindset to think different.
 And this set him, leagues, apart from the competition.

 Blogging Lesson: You do not need the resources, you do not need a big pile of money.
-All you need is the mindset, the ability to think different from the competition.
+All you need is the mindset, the ability to think differently from the competition.

 You can easily be the best blogger in the universe.
 Just think different.